nleco/MyLibrary/README.md

 * lodash (not always)
 * sass

+## Run
+You can run this by running:
+    npm run build // build the project npm run start // run the webpack-dev-server

 ## Notes
 This is not a full featured app.
 It's just meant to show my initial workings with these tools that I have not worked with in a professional environment.